 2. Leaning In

 If your pup likes to follow you around and has a tendency to lean on you, it’s a sign that they’re happy just to be by your side.
 While experts continue to debate whether this behavior of leaning on their human companions is a sign of affection or your dog wanting to assert their dominance as alpha, you can tell the difference by looking a little closer.
-When your pup leans on you, are they begging for food, asking to be petted, or positioning themselves as protector between you and another person?
+When your pup leans on you, are they begging for food, asking to be petted, or positioning themselves as a protector between you and another person?
 If not, you can be pretty sure it’s a sign of affection.
-Think of it like a doggy hug.
+Think of it as a doggy hug.

 3. Bowing Down

 When your dog offers you a “play bow” – bending at the elbows with their chest to the ground and rear end up in the air – it’s a friendly invitation saying, “let’s play!”
 Dogs are social creatures

 who love to clown around with their pack, so if your dog isn’t big on playtime, something’s likely amiss.
 Playful energy naturally decreases as dogs age, but in general, if you find your pup doesn’t get excited by the prospect of throwing a ball, going on a walk, or having a game of chase, schedule a trip to the vet to rule out any health problems or injuries.
 Then, make it a priority to spend quality time with your canine companion that stimulates and satisfies their curious, playful nature.

 Have you ever thought to yourself, “My dog is smiling right now…” and then immediately dismissed it as ridiculous?
 Turns out, you could be right!
 A real smile on a dog looks like this: soft eyes, perked-up ears, and a slack mouth that’s either closed or slightly open.
 Pair this with relaxed body language and you can be sure your pup is so glad they’re grinning.